solchef/examples/openai/README.md

 ## **Step 2.** Setup your Project

-Create an Organization and Project on Trigger.dev.
+Create or select an Organization and Project on Trigger.dev.
 Then copy your API key from the "Environments & API Keys" page in your Project.

 ## **Step 3.** Run the CLI `init` command